Xavier rallies past Texas A&M for 1st NIT title since 1958

 Colby Jones scored 21 points for Xavier (23-13) and was selected the tournament’s most outstanding player.
 Dwon Odom added 18, and Nunge had 15 points and 11 rebounds to help the Musketeers erase an eight-point halftime deficit under interim coach Jonas Hayes.

-It was the final National Invitation Tournament title game at Madison Square Garden for at least a couple of years - ending a college basketball tradition that dates to 1938.
+It was the final National Invitation Tournament title game at Madison Square Garden for at least a few years – breaking a college basketball tradition that dates to 1938.

-MSG won't host the semifinals and finals in 2023 and 2024, the NIT announced this week, saying a bid process has begun to find new sites for those years and an announcement is expected this spring.
-Nothing has been determined beyond 2024.
+MSG won’t host the semifinals and finals anymore in 2023 and 2024, the NIT announced this week, saying a bid process has begun to find new sites for those years.
+Nothing has been decided for 2025 and beyond.

 After getting over their disappointment, the Aggies nearly took the consolation prize.